Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Simulations: Variable selection in Binomial data with 100 predictors

 For individual \(i\) in group \(k\), the vector of predictors for the fixed effects was \(\boldsymbol x_{ki} = (1,x_{ki,1},...,x_{ki,p})^T\), and we set the random effects \(\boldsymbol z_{ki} = \boldsymbol x_{ki}\), where \(x_{ki,j} \sim N(0,1)\) for \(j=1,...,p\), and each $\boldsymbol x_j$ was standardized as described in Section \ref{sec:models}.

 The results for these simulations are presented in Tables \ref{tab:bin_pos} and \ref{tab:bin_r}.
-Table \ref{tab:bin_pos} provides the average true and false positives for both the fixed and random effects variable selection, the median time in hours to complete the variable selection procedure, and the average of the mean absolute deviation between the coefficient estimates and the true coefficients across all simulation replicates.
+Table \ref{tab:bin_pos} provides the average true positive rates (percent of true predictors selected) and false positive rates (percent of false predictors selected) for both the fixed and random effects variable selection, the median time in hours to complete the variable selection procedure, the average of the mean absolute deviation between the fixed effect coefficient estimates and the true coefficients across all simulation replicates, and the average of the Frobenius norm of the difference between the estimated random effect covariance matrix $\boldsymbol{\hat \Sigma} = \boldsymbol{\hat B \hat B^T}$ and the true covariance matrix $\boldsymbol{\Sigma} = \boldsymbol{B B^T}$ (the Frobenius norm was standardized by the number of random effects selected in the best model).
 Table \ref{tab:bin_r} gives the Growth Ratio $r$ estimation procedure results, including the average estimate of $r$ and the proportion of times that the Growth Ratio estimate of $r$ was underestimated, correct, or overestimated.
 All simulations were completed on a Longleaf computing cluster (CPU Intel processors between 2.3Ghz and 2.5GHz).

 We see from Table \ref{tab:bin_pos} that the \textbf{glmmPen\_FA} method is able to accurately select both the fixed and random effects across a variety of conditions, which is supported by the true positives generally being above 90\% for both the fixed and random effects and the false positives generally being small: across all conditions, less than 3.5\% for fixed effects and less than 1\% for random effects.